ec528-fall26/zero-trust/docs/design-proposal.md

 ## References

-Technical sources were consulted on September 22, 2026.
-These links describe dependencies; proposed integration behavior and test thresholds above are our design choices.
-The project brief, six-section template, dates, and grading excerpts supplied with the assignment are the source of course requirements.
-The linked course pages were not retrievable during this review, so no additional unpublished rubric requirements are assumed.

 1. [Nono — sandbox and credential-isolation overview](https://nono.sh/).
 2. [EMILIA Protocol — repository, Gate boundaries, and admission semantics](https://github.com/emiliaprotocol/emilia-protocol).
 3. [EMILIA — signature verification and independently supplied trust anchors](https://www.emiliaprotocol.ai/verify).